Opticworks/opticworks.github.io/docs/devtools/errors-and-warns.md

 ### [1] cullbrush not found or invalid for ...

-VisTools has found an interior folder but could not find the cullBrush child inside of it.
-This generally means that VisTools will ignore the interior.
+Luatri has found an interior folder but could not find the cullBrush child inside of it.
+This generally means that Luatri will ignore the interior.

 ### [2] cullbrush not found or invalid for a missing folder

-VisTools has inexplicably tried to access a cullBrush inside of a folder that doesn't exist.
+Luatri has inexplicably tried to access a cullBrush inside of a folder that doesn't exist.

 ### [3] LOD model not found or invalid

-VisTools could not find an LOD model for an object tagged with `"Detail_Small"`.
+Luatri could not find an LOD model for an object tagged with `"Detail_Small"`.